ZorianaPro/frontend_challenge/README.md

 2. Menu hover: https://zpl.io/VDnx8Br
 3. Design for mobile: https://zpl.io/2Zk5xjl

 If something is not clear or could be described better, let me know in comments.
-I'm always happy to improve
+I'm always happy to improve.

+BTW, after this challenge you might ger job.
+Good luck!